celestelayne/trini-talk-test/README.md

-# Strapi application
+# Trini Talk

-A quick description of your strapi application
+A quick description of your strapi application.